Environmental Compliance

 Inspections are documented and submitted to an environmental specialist each quarter.
 Gas Operations’ goal for environmental compliance is for each service center to be visited by the local environmental specialist annually.

-CenterPoint Energy has dedicated emergency response cleanup contractors that respond to spills from equipment and other sources and act quickly to remediate a spill.
+CenterPoint Energy has dedicated emergency response cleanup contractors that are responsible for responding to spills from equipment and other sources and acting quickly to remediate a spill.